learosema/a11y-basics/src/about-me.md

 #### Novatec GmbH

-- in ❤ with the Web platform
+- in <span role="img" aria-label="love">💖</span> with the Web platform
 - creates digital arts in her spare time
-- not an a11y expert (yet) but confident to give a talk about it
+- not an a11y expert (yet)
+- not gone through a11y certifaction, but it's a goal for 2023.